 - By this time, the status light will change from yellow to white.

-This was all about the AirPods keep disconnecting issue and we have discussed everything relevant to it.
+This was all about the AirPods keep disconnecting issue, and we have discussed everything relevant to it.
 If there are hardware issues, get the device to the Apple Service Centre.
-However, we expect that you got your AirPods back to working conditions using the techniques discussed here.
+However, we expect that you will get your AirPods back to working conditions using the techniques discussed here.
 Let us know in the comments section which technique helped you to fix the issue.